wormhole-foundation/wormhole/docs/query_proxy.md

 - `solAccount`, requires the `account` parameter.
 - `solPDA`, requires the `programAddress` parameter.

-The Solana account and and program address can be expressed as either a 32 byte hex string starting with "0x" or as a base 58 value.
+The Solana account and program address can be expressed as either a 32 byte hex string starting with "0x" or as a base 58 value.

 #### Wild Card Contract Addresses